Born This Way (song): Critical reception

 Why would I try to put out a song and think I'm getting one over everybody?
 That's retarded.
 I will look in your eyes and tell you that I'm not dumb enough or moronic enough to think that you are dumb or moronic enough not to see that I would have stolen a melody.
 If you put the songs next to each other, side by side, the only similarities are the chord progression.
 It's the same one that has been in disco music for the last 50 years.
 Just because I'm the first fucking artist in 25 years to think of putting it on Top 40 radio, it doesn't mean I'm a plagiarist, it means I'm fucking smart.
 Sorry.

 When interviewed by ABC News in 2012, Madonna was asked about the similarities between "Born This Way" and "Express Yourself", stating: "When I heard ['Born This Way'] on the radio ...
 I said, 'that sounds very familiar' ...
 It felt reductive."
 She also came to report to the Newsweek Daily Beast Company what she had in mind when she heard "Born This Way": "I thought, 'What a wonderful way to redo my song'.
 I mean, I recognised the chord changes.
 I thought it was... interesting."

 In a 2021 review of Born This Way The Tenth Anniversary, Owen Myers of Pitchfork stated that, "of the whole record, it's the song that has aged least well, both for its essentialist message and dated electropop."
 He went on to reference Owen Pallett's 2014 article for Slate, saying that "its major-key composition was a departure from the 'sexy, spooky' minor-key songwriting of Gaga's biggest hits.
 In an aim to reach everyone, she broke from her own winning formula.
 In 2011, the unsubtle 'Born This Way' may have been what the world needed, and it's intensely meaningful to many queer people—including Gaga, who has the phrase tattooed on her left thigh."
 He concluded by expressing a wish that "a better song had become the de facto soundtrack to LGBTQ+ rights in the Obama era."
+In 2023, Rolling Stone named "Born This Way" the Most Inspirational LGBTQ Song of All Time, claiming that "few artists have had the kind of impact on the LGBTQ community as Lady Gaga, and few songs have fully captured the joy and resilience of the community as this one".